-3.1 Every street in the Arun District is designated as a consent street for Street Trading except for prohibited streets which are listed below (see 3.5) and the following areas (which are undesignated) The areas of land listed below are controlled by the Parks & Greenspace and Property & Estates who consider requests for trading and events at these locations:
+- 3.1 Every street in the Arun District is designated as a consent street for Street Trading with the exception of prohibited streets which are listed below and the following areas (which are undesignated): Parks and greenspaces (including Place St Maur and Jubilee Gardens) All promenades within the district (the roads alongside are designated).
+These areas of land are owned and controlled by the Council and are managed by Parks & Greenspace and Property & Estates who consider requests for trading and events at these locations. - 3.2 The council will provide via its website a mapping layer detailing designated and undesignated areas together with details of prohibited streets and locations as identified suitable for Street Trading.
+The information will be updated from time to time as may be required.

-- Parks and greenspaces - Place St Maur - Jubilee Gardens - All promenades within the district (the roads alongside are designated). - 3.2 If a landowner gives their permission for a trader to operate on their private land, consent is not needed from the council (unless a sale takes place onto the highway).
-If food is sold, the business should still be registered with the Food Team and planning permission may be required. - The council will provide a mapping layer on www.arun.gov.uk website detailing street trading areas of interest including details of prohibited streets and locations.
-The information will be updated from time to time as may be required. - The Council will advertise Street Trading opportunities at www.arun.gov.uk.
+- 3.3 The Council will advertise Street Trading opportunities via its website.
 It will consider applications outside of this scope but generally will only grant permission where it has identified that a requirement exists that is likely to enhance the contribution in the local area.
 Those persons interested in Street Trading in other areas are advised to contact a licensing officer for discussion in the first instance.
-See Appendix 1 for details of areas identified as suitable for Street Trading. - 3.5 Arun District Council has not designated any areas as licence streets, only consent Streets (unless prohibited).
+See Appendix 1 for details of areas identified as suitable for Street Trading. - 3.4 Arun District Council has not designated any areas as licence streets, only consents are issued.

-3.6 Prohibited Streets
+3.5 Prohibited Streets

 The table below lists streets and areas where street trading is not permitted at any time.
-Streets have been designated prohibited for several reasons including accessibility and the placing of Street Traders would likely cause a nuisance or obstruction or cause a nuisance to residences.
+Streets have been designated for a number of reasons including accessibility, the placing of Street Traders would likely cause a nuisance or obstruction or cause a nuisance to residences.

 Town Prohibited Street

 Arundel Maltravers Street

 Mill Lane

 Queen Street

 Bognor Regis Aldwick Road (West Street to Silverston Ave)

 Bedford Street

 Belmont Street

 Charlwood Street

 Nyewood Lane

 Park Road

 Victoria Drive

 Canada Grove

 Chapel Street

 Clarence Road

 Crescent Road

+High Street

 John Street

 Lennox Street

 Lyon Street

 Lyon Street West

 Manor Place

 Market Street

 Norfolk Street

-Queensway
+Queensway Dishmand Daad

-Richmond Road

-Sadler Street
+Richmond Road Sadler Street

-Spencer Street

-Station Road
+Spencer Street Station Road

-Steyne Street
+Station Road Steyne Street

 Sudley Road

-Sussex Street
+Subley Road Sussex Street

+003357 011551

-West Street
+West Street York Road

 The Beach

 Ferring The car park known as The Bluebird car park.

 Littlehampton Beach Road

 Coastguard Road

 East Street (between High St and Avon Road)

-' South Terrace
+South Terrace

-Surrey Street

 Terminus Road (between Terminus Place and Arundel

 Road)

 Windmill Road

 The Beach

 Pagham Cardinals Drive

 The Causeway

 Church Way

 Kings Drive

-3.7 Concession areas
+Concession areas

-Those wishing to trade on Arun District Council land maybe required to apply for a concession or land use licence.
+Those wishing to trade on some Arun District Council land maybe required to apply for a concession or land use licence.
 These permissions are administered by the Property and Estates team who operate under separate terms and conditions.
 See www.arun.gov.uk for further details.
-The sites that traders will need to contact the Property and Estates team about include:
+The sites that traders will need to contact the Property and Estates team about: